TSTRC driver succumbs to burns

-TSTRC driver succumbs to burns Hyderabad, Oct 13 (PTI): A driver of the Telangana State Road Transport Corporation,who set himself ablaze at his house near Khammam, reportedly in protest against the government not acceding to the demands of the striking employees, succumbed to his burns at a hospital here on Sunday.
+TSTRC driver succumbs to burns (Eds: rpting after adding words in 3rd para) Hyderabad, Oct 13 (PTI): A driver of the Telangana State Road Transport Corporation,who set himself ablaze at his house near Khammam, reportedly in protest against the government not acceding to the demands of the striking employees, succumbed to his burns at a hospital here on Sunday.
 Police said they were probing why the driver took the extreme step.

-Srinivas Reddy, working in the Khammam depot, who was part of the group of employees on a state-wide strike for the last died of burn injuries, hospital sources said.
+Srinivas Reddy, working in the Khammam depot, who was part of the group of employees on a state-wide strike for the last nine days RPT nine days died of burn injuries, hospital sources said.
 He had doused himself with petrol and set himself afire near his house on Saturday.

 Khammam Commissioner of Police Tafseer Iqbal told PTI thatthe situation in Khammam, where tension prevailed after the incident, was normal and peaceful.
 Following the incident,tension had prevailed in the town with striking employees staging a demonstration at the hospital and shouting slogans against the TRS Government and reportedly damading the windowpanes of a hired bus.